SignPath/Website-old/src/features/maturity.md

 [PFX files] with private keys </td><td>

-* A brute force attack on the PFX password might successfully retreive your private key.
+* A brute force attack on the PFX password might successfully retrieve your private key.
   * Depending on the entropy of your password and the password cipher your PFX file uses.
   * The PFX format does not prescribe a specific cipher.
   * Also, some files use a weak cipher for the container and a strong cipher for the private key with the same encryption key, so a brute force attack on the weak cipher will also reveal the encryption key for the private key.